JCMexplains/writing-for-success-2023/textbook.md

 shorten the text or to make it grammatically correct within your sentence.

-Remember to include correctly formatted citations that follow the assigned style guide.
+Remember to include citations that follow the style guide your class is using (usually APA style or MLA style).

 Jorge interviewed a dietician as part of his research, and he decided to quote her words in his paper.
 Read an excerpt from the interview and